cornelhattingh/copilot-orchestra/implement-subagent.agent.md

 **Guidelines:**
 - Follow any instructions in `copilot-instructions.md` or `AGENT.md` unless they conflict with the task prompt
 - Use semantic search and specialized tools instead of grep for loading files
-- Use context7 to refer to documentation of code libraries.
+- Use context7 (if available) to refer to documentation of code libraries.
 - Use git to review changes at any time
 - Do NOT reset file changes without explicit instructions
 - When running tests, run the individual test file first, then the full suite to check for regressions